On base loci of higher fundamental forms of toric varieties: Introduction

 \section{Introduction}

 Let $X\subseteq\mathbb P^n$ be a projective variety and let $q\in X$ be a general point.
 Denote by $\pi\,\colon\tilde X\to X$ the blowing-up of $X$ at $q$ with exceptional divisor $E$.
-Given a hyperplane section $H$ of $X$ it is an open problem to provide necessary and sufficient conditions on the embedding $X\to\mathbb P^n$ in order for the linear system $|\pi^*H-mE|$ to be {\em special} (which means that its dimension is bigger than the expected one).
-The problem has been widely studied in case $m=2$ (see for instance ~\cites{AH,CGG,CC} and the references therein) but it remains open even in this case.
-For higher values of $m$ there are conjectures when $X$ is the blowing up of $\mathbb P^2$ (SHGH Conjecture~\cites{G,H,Hi,Se}) and $\mathbb P^3$ (Laface Ugaglia Conjecture~\cites{LU,LU1}) at points in very general position.
+Given a hyperplane section $H$ of $X$ it is an open problem to provide necessary and sufficient conditions on the embedding $X\to\mathbb P^n$ in order for the linear system $|\pi^*H-mE|$ to be {\em special}, which means that its dimension is bigger than the expected one.
+The problem has been widely studied in case $m=2$, see for instance ~\cites{AH,CGG,CC} and the references therein, but it remains open even in this case.
+For higher values of $m$ there are conjectures when $X$ is the blowing up of $\mathbb P^2$ (Segre-Harbourne-Gimigliano-Hirschowitz Conjecture~\cites{G,H,Hi,Se}) and $\mathbb P^3$ (Laface-Ugaglia Conjecture~\cites{LU,LU1}) at points in very general position.
 These conjectures predict that a necessary condition for $|\pi^*H-mE|$ to be special is that it has positive dimensional base locus.

-In this paper we investigate the above problem in case $X$ is the closure of a monomial embedding $(\mathbb C^*)^k\to\mathbb P^n$, so that $X$ is a (not necessarily normal) toric variety.
-Our main technical result is a characterisation of the base points of the restricted linear system
+In this paper we investigate the above problem in case $X$ is the closure of a monomial embedding $(\mathbb C^*)^k\to\mathbb P^n$, so that $X$ is a not necessarily normal toric variety.
+The principal tool that we use is the restricted linear system

+which is also called the {\em $m$-th fundamental form} of $X$ at $q$ (see for instance~\cites{GH,IR}).
+The $m$-th fundamental form turns out to be useful in two directions.
+On one hand, a base point for the $m$-th fundamental form is a base point for the system $|\pi^*H-mE|$ too.
+On the other hand, the dimension of the $m$-th form turns out to be related to the speciality of the system $|\pi^*H-(m+1)E|$ (see Proposition~\ref{equiv}).